Forest-Protocols/forest-AI/ForestAI_Whitepaper_Version_Alpha.md

 ### Machine Translation \[Text to Text\]:

-A text to text problem with multiple correct answers such as translating from English to Korean.
+A Text to Text problem with multiple correct answers such as translating from English to Korean.
 Validators will create specialized test datasets with one English prompt and 3-5 correct reference translations.
 When validators get translated answers from each of the participating Providers they will score them based on how close they are to the reference translations using the BLEU[^50] scoring method.

-### Python Code Generation \[Text To Text\]:
+### Python Code Generation \[Text to Text\]:

-This subnet would be the continually evaluated alternative to current standards in academia like MBPP PAPER[^51] [^52], APPS[^53] or HumanEval[^54].
+This subnet would be the continuously evaluated alternative to current standards in academia like MBPP PAPER[^51] [^52], APPS[^53] or HumanEval[^54].
 The current standards have known questions and hence particularly closed source models can pretrain on this test data to overfit their results making the models seem superior while they only overfit this specific testset.
-Validators in a Text To Code subnet would independently generate their own coding challenges with test cases on how to check for correctness (in python for instance).
+Validators in a Text to Code subnet would independently generate their own coding challenges with test cases on how to check for correctness (in python for instance).
 The text prompts are sent to the Providers who must return functioning code that is executed by the Validator to check for correctness and CPU efficiency of the solution.

 ### Image Generation \[Text to Image\]:

 While being one of the most common everyday uses of AI it is also one of the hardest to define a scoring standard due to the subjectivity of what is the most accurate or most beautiful image.
 Here it is important to note that the Validators have two scoring mechanism, one is a boolean vote if the Provider is in compliance with the basic requirements such as responding promptly with an image, abiding by the defined API and producing an image which on a very basic level can be considered to depict most of the text prompt.
 The validators output a scalar value which is designed as a relative score against the other answers provided.
-In the case of text to image it will be easy for users themselves to test multiple providers since the queries are standardized over all the providers a user can directly ask for the same prompt from all providers (aided by the user interface) and after a few prompts choosing only their favorite providers for the remaining prompts or let the validator ranking guide their choice by default.
-As previously stated the Protocol values users' purchasing decisions higher than validator votes themselves and in the case of text to image this alleviates the issue of ambiguity of evaluation by the wisdom of the crowd.
+In the case of Text to Image it will be easy for users themselves to test multiple providers since the queries are standardized over all the providers a user can directly ask for the same prompt from all providers (aided by the user interface) and after a few prompts choosing only their favorite providers for the remaining prompts or let the validator ranking guide their choice by default.
+As previously stated the Protocol values users' purchasing decisions higher than validator votes themselves and in the case of Text to Image this alleviates the issue of ambiguity of evaluation by the wisdom of the crowd.

 ### Future Event Prediction \[Text to Boolean\]: